Statutory Unconscionable Conduct in Commercial Contracts

 - the difficulties establishing a system of conduct, compared to one-off conduct.

-The course explores a number of recent cases to illustrate these different issues, including the recent Full Federal Court decision in Unique International College v ACCC.
+The course explores a number of recent cases to illustrate these different issues, including the High Court decision in ASIC v Kobelt and the Full Federal Court decision in Unique International College v ACCC.

 Substantive LawAnimal Welfare Law in Australia